georgejhunt/youtube/tubetools/Kenya-footprint.md

 ybsNFgVIQ0w
 . . .
 ```
-8. Then I wrote a python program that uses google's youbute api (applicatin interface) to create and load these video Id's into a youtube playlist.
+8. Then I wrote a python program that uses google's youbute api (application interface) to create and load these video Id's into a youtube playlist.
+Youtube2zim takes as its inpute the Id of a youtube playlist.
 The playlist.py program has a help screen
 ```
 ./playlists.py -h
 usage: playlists.py [-h] [-c CREATE] [-d DELETE] [-i ITEMS_FILE] [-l] [-p SETPL] [-v] [-x XVIDEO]